BIOLIFE and are registered trademarks of Baxalta Incorporated. Takeda and

 The short answer is yes, you can donate with piercings or tattoos - but if they were completed within the last 4 months, your eligibility might be affected.
 Since you plan to donate plasma, a component of your blood, our BioLife medical professionals first need to rule out any potential blood contamination that is common in tattoo and piercing procedures.
 We ask that you be honest and as accurate as possible when communicating information about your piercings or tattoos prior to donation.

-Whether you can donate plasma with tattoos depends on the specific donation center's policies and guidelines.
+Whether you can donate plasma with tattoos depends on specific policies and guidelines.
 In general, having tattoos doesn't automatically disqualify you from donating plasma, but there are some factors to consider:

 If you have recently gotten a tattoo or piercing, there might be a waiting period before you can donate plasma.
 A recent tattoo or piercing may affect your eligibility to donate for a period of 4 months.
 You may be eligible to donate if your tattoo(s) and/or piercing(s) are older.